There was a time when getting a free night on the Las Vegas Strip was a tall task, if not impossible.

-In the fall of 2018, The Waldorf Astoria took over the famed Mandarin Oriental on the Las Vegas Strip.
+In the fall of 2018, Waldorf Astoria took over the famed Mandarin Oriental property on the Las Vegas Strip.
 That means you can book one of the most luxurious properties on the Strip using points.

 A cash night at the property will cost between $200 and $400 depending on the time of year and the events in town.
-Luckily, however, you can book a night at the Waldorf Astoria Las Vegas for only 80,000 Hilton points per night.
+But you can also book a night at the Waldorf Astoria Las Vegas for around 80,000 Hilton points per night.

 Hilton also makes it incredibly easy to pool points with fellow Honors members, making award stays even easier.
 You can combine points with up to 10 other members, with few restrictions on who qualifies.

 There are plenty of options to pile up Hilton Honors points.
 The Hilton Honors American Express Surpass Card is offering 125,000 bonus points after spending $2,000 in three months.
 This card also comes with some great benefits like Priority Pass Select membership for airport lounges, automatic Hilton Gold status and more.